chenasraf/dart_script_runner/README.md

   env:
     MY_ENV: my-value
     # ...
-  scripts:
   # Scripts support either a short-format config, or a more verbose one with
   # more possible argument to pass to each script.
   # Scripts can reference other scripts, e.g. `script1` can reference
   # `script2` by calling it directly in the command:
-    # - name: script1
-    #   cmd: echo '1'
+  # - script1: echo '1'
   # - name: script2
   #   cmd: script1 && echo '2'
-    # Running `script` will echo 1 and then 2.
+  # Running `script1` will echo 1 and then 2.
-    #
-    #
+  scripts:
+    # short format - only name + cmd & args:
+    - my-short-script: my_scr arg1 arg2 arg3 && echo 'Done!'

     # more verbose config, for extra configuration
     - name: my-script
       # Optional - overrides the root-level config